ServiceNow Credential Resolver

 • HTTP 400 "Missing required parameter - timestamp" on /auth:

-• Usually indicates the wrong auth flow or missing parameters.
+• This usually indicates the wrong auth flow or missing parameters.
 Verify access_type is set correctly.
 For CloudID flows, do not set an access_key.
 For access_key flows, ensure both access_id and access_key are set.
+For uid, ensure uid_token is set.
+For cert, provide both certificate and key material, either inline or by file path.

 • HTTP 404 from /v2/* endpoints: